 Dodge Charger 1966-1967

 After Ford's successful debut of the Mustang in 1964, other car manufacturers scrambled to bring out sporty new models.
 At Chrysler Corporation, Plymouth had just introduced their new pony-car, the Barracuda.
 To avoid competing with their sister company, the Dodge boys based their new fastback on a mid-sized car platform, which would provide plenty of room under the hood for their biggest and most powerful motors.

-Inspired by the 1949 Cadillac, Carl Cameron designed the stretched roofline concept car, built around the intermediate-sized Dodge Coronet.
-Displayed at auto shows in 1965 with positive reviews, the Charger was put into production shortly after.
+Partly inspired by the 1949 Cadillac, Carl Cameron designed the stretched roofline concept car, built around the intermediate-sized Dodge Coronet.
+The concept car was displayed at car shows in 1965 and received overwhelmingly positive reviews.
+The Dodge Charger was put into production shortly after.
 Similarity to the Rambler Marlin was coincidental.

 1966 Dodge Charger